 How would you describe a typical work day?

 A typical working day revolves around what tropical storm has decided to rear its ugly head, which airline have called a wildcat strike or which citizens have decided to overthrow their government.
-The day starts the same for Travel Alerts; sifting through numerous news sources, emails, Foreign Office updates and social media – we never know what the world is going to throw at us.
+The day starts the same for Travel Alerts; sifting through numerous news sources, emails, Foreign Office updates and social media – we never know what the world is going to throw at us. well.

 What’s your most memorable work moment?